carina-kauf/lm-event-knowledge/README.md

 Dataset 2 - DTFit (based on Vassallo et al, 2018)

 Dataset 3 - EventsRev (based on Ivanova et al, 2021)

+The final set of sentences for each dataset can be found in `analyses/clean_data/clean_ALIAS_SentenceSet.csv`